-In 2008 a gallery owner christened a selection of the images "Christie's" and the name has been associated with them ever since.
+In 2008 a gallery owner christened a selection of the images "Christie's" and the name has been associated with them ever since, which I find mildly amusing given they are simply long exposure images.
 Both general and limited edition prints are always in demand but an original installation has yet to be offered for sale because I like them too much.

 In 2009 I was requested by New College, Stamford, to work for them as a Photography Tutor for a year.
-Whilst there I was also contacted by The King’s (The Cathedral) School, Peterborough, and in 2011 started teaching Art and Photography.
-Also in 2011 Great Houghton School, Northampton, employed me as Head of Photography until July 2014 when the school entered administration.
-In 2015 I moved on to Nene Park Academy, Peterborough, so my time at King's came to an end.
+Whilst there I was also contacted by The King’s (The Cathedral) School, Peterborough, and started their Photography Clubs.
+In 2011 I also started teaching Art and Photography for King's and was approached by Great Houghton School, Northampton, who employed me as Head of Photography until July 2014 when the school entered administration.
+In 2015 I moved on to Nene Park Academy, Peterborough and my time at King's came to an end.